Ohio State Physics New Student FAQ

-July 27th - Register online for ALL of your classes for Autumn 2018.
+July 15th - Deadline to Register online for ALL of your classes for Autumn.
 Fellows will need to register for 12 credit hours and TAs for a minimum of 8 credit hours.
 See #6 below.
-Fellows,, plese not that you will need to add 1 credit hour of Physics 7998 Research with Prof. Pelz to reach 12 hours.
+Fellows, please not that you will need to add 1 credit hour of Physics 7998 Research with Prof. Pelz to reach 12 hours.

-August 1-10 ALL interntaional students see the Office of International Affairs (OIA) found at OIA.OSU.EDU for check in and to register for the mandatory 1 day Orientation scheduled on the first 3 Thursdays in August.
-Please schedule your individual check in meetings before Monday 8/13 as you will have department sessions to attend.
+August 1-13 -ALL international students see the Office of International Affairs (OIA) found at OIA.OSU.EDU for check in and to register for the mandatory 1 day Orientation scheduled on the first 3 Thursdays in August.
+Please schedule your individual check in meetings before Monday 8/16 as you will have department sessions to attend.
+If you are not able to arrive before August 15th, the Department is leaving Thursday August 19th open for you to attend the last OIA orientation.

-Wednesday August 165h - Tentative -email fto be sent from Prof. Gramila late in day that will include TA assignments & notification of Monday time of your 2 hour training session associated with your teaching assignment.
+- Tentative -email to be sent from Prof. Gramila late in day that will include TA assignments & notification of Monday time of your 2 hour training session associated with your teaching assignment.

-Thursday, August 16th - Last Mandatdory International Student Orientation at Office of International Affairs (OIA) -Dept schedule will include schedueld meetings with Prof. Pelz and getting your office assignments and keys.
+- Last Mandatory International Student Orientation at Office of International Affairs (OIA)

-Monday August 20th - Physics Department MANDATORY Teaching Associate (GTA) 2 hour training and materials pick up for specific teaching responsibilities with your Course Coordinator
+Monday August 23rd - Physics Department MANDATORY Teaching Associate (GTA) 2 hour training and materials pick up for specific teaching responsibilities with your Course Coordinator.
+Info will be emailed to GTAs from Prof. Gramila

 Other useful Information: